Last updated on June 10, 2021

 Diamond accents or accent diamonds are small stones placed beside a larger diamond or another gemstone to enhance the beauty and the brilliance of a jewellery piece.
 They allow adding personality and individuality.

-Accents are real diamonds, meaning they have colour, clarity, cut and carat weight grades the same as all diamonds.
-The only difference is that they are small and less visible which makes them less valuable individually.
+Accents are real diamonds, meaning they have colour, clarity, cut and carat weight grades as all diamonds.
+The only difference is that they are small and less visible, which makes them less valuable individually.